claresudbery/clare-wiki-ably/pages/think/code-princ/testing/tdd.md

     - Response to that thread (not sure who from, sadly I lost the original tweet): "[Comparing Peter Norvig and Ron Jeffries trying to write a sudoku solver is my favourite illustration of this](https://news.ycombinator.com/item?id=3033446)"
 - [Miro created at XP Manchester](https://miro.com/app/board/o9J_lVcMmxU=/) in an attempt to use the Five Whys technique to determine why XP isn't more widely adopted.

+## What if unit tests are not tests?

+Frustratingly I've lost the original conversation because it happened on Google hangouts on an account I no longer have access to (my TW account).

+But Dan North's view is that writing unit tests is not really "testing".

+There are some hints at the detail of this on [this Twitter conversation](https://twitter.com/bendre/status/1047585835514773505?s=21).
+That conversation brings up the idea of talking about "examples" instead of tests.
+You can read more about that [here](https://cucumber.io/blog/bdd/example-mapping-introduction/).

+Dan North also did a lightning talk on this topic at NDC London 2019, and here are my notes

 ## Mocks and Mocking

 ### Mocking Terminology (Doubles, Mocks, Stubs, Fakes, Dummies and Spies)